 Here are articles and interviews to help graduate students like you manage your online presence.
 My name is Jennifer van Alstyne, and not long ago I was just like you.
 I started my business, The Academic Designer LLC, right out of grad school to help people like you share their work with the world.

-On this page you’ll find my top resources for grad students (like this guide full of gifts you might enjoy).
+On this page you’ll find my top resources for grad students.

 Articles to help you manage your online presence